Variations Register for Construction Projects (UK QS Guide)

 Build each row from the instruction stream

 The register should be designed around the documents that create and support the change, not around a tidy summary you want at the end.
-Start with the row fields that let a QS trace each item back to its source:
+Start with row fields that let a QS trace each item back to its source:

 A variation register from architect instructions should not stop at the AI reference and a short description.
 The row needs enough structure to show what the instruction changed, which package it affects, how the value is being built up, and where the supporting documents sit.
 The same logic applies when the source document is a PMI, CE notice, contractor notification, quotation, dayworks sheet or email confirming agreement.